fatemehsrz/ML_Concepts/README.md

 ## Data Augmentation

 - Data Augmentation is the process of copying the original data points with some slight modifications to the dataset, increasing the number of training samples to the dataset for the model to train efficiently.
 For example, by rotating the image of a butterfly, it still shows a butterfly.
 This has the benefit that the additional data points do not have to be labeled manually.
-[More here](https://www.scaler.com/topics/tensorflow/data-augmentation-tensorflow/)
+[More here ...](https://www.scaler.com/topics/tensorflow/data-augmentation-tensorflow/)

     <img src="./img/aug.webp" width="650">